AntonioLangiu/ecdsa_memory_footprint/README.md

 | wolfssl     | 4592 | 31443 | 34777 |
 | libtomcrypt | 4354 | 35959 | 38256 |

-* libtomcrypt does not contains all the symbols of libtommath that is loaded at runtime
+* libtomcrypt does not contains all the symbols of libtommath that is loaded at runtime;
+* This size includes also the size of the main;

 ## Build